shariqueonearth/GIT_TESTING/README.md

 Donot forget that the hyphens "---" are also part of the file.
 Once you finish adding the content, save the file.

 ## Step 5
-Commit the changes with a suitable commit message.
+Commit the changes with a suitable commit message :heavy_check_mark: .
 First we need to stage all the changes we made.
 Open the terminal inside the project directory and execute following commands.<br/>
 `git add .`

 The above command stages all the changes, now lets commit it with a suitable message.
 `git commit -m "YOUR_COMMIT_MESSAGE"`

 ## Step 6
-Let's push the changes to your repository! execute the following command to push all the changes to the forked copy in your GitHub account.<br/>
+Let's push the changes to your repository! :arrow_up: execute the following command to push all the changes to the forked copy in your GitHub account.<br/>
 `git push -u origin YOUR_BRANCH_NAME`

 ## Step 7